 Ohiopyle State Park is in the south-central Laurel Highlands area of Pennsylvania, and has 20,500 acres.
 It is about 1.5 hours away from Pittsburgh.
 Ohiopyle is already an insanely popular park.
 It attracted 1.4 million visitors in 2020.
 It contains 27 miles of the Great Allegheny Passage, and the focal point of the park is the more than 14 miles of the Youghiogheny River Gorge that passes through it.
+The “Yough” – as it’s known – is home to the best white water rafting east of the Mississippi.
 If you combine this park with two adjoining state game lands, this new national park could have over 47,000 acres.

 Ohiopyle also contains two buildings that were designed by the famed architect Frank Llyod Wright: Fallingwater (pictured) and Kentuck Knob.